hontas/queryStringParser/README.md

 };
 ```

-We only strive to make the test pass, nothing more.
-This way we'll know that our code has good test coverage.
+We only want to make the test pass, **nothing more**.

-Since we will be handling queryStrings we should write a test to make sure the the input is a string, we'll write an asynchronous test for this.
-Meaning that the test case will be fulfilled when `done()` is called, you'll se.
+Since we will be handling queryStrings we should write a test to make sure the the input is a string.
+We'll do that with an *asynchronous* test, meaning that the test case will not be fulfilled untill `done()` is called.
+Notice the `done` in `function(done)` and when it's called within the catch-block.

 ```js
 it("should throw error if input is not a string", function(done) {